BM25 Search in LLM Systems

 BM25 ranks documents by combining three factors: IDF (rare terms matter more), TF saturation (diminishing returns for repetition), and length normalization (fair comparison across document sizes).

-It's fast, interpretable, and requires no training — but it only matches exact words.
+It's fast, interpretable, and requires no training, but it only matches exact words.
 For production RAG, use hybrid search: BM25 for keyword precision, embeddings for semantic understanding.
 The combination catches queries that either approach alone would miss.

 Cite this post

 Cole Hoffer.
-(Jan 2026).
+(Dec 2025).
 BM25 Search in LLM Systems.
-Cole Hoffer. https://www.colehoffer.ai/articles/bm25-search-in-llm-systems
+Cole Hoffer. https://www.colehoffer.ai/guides/bm25-search-in-llm-systems